-A one-sided test here is justifiable because the values on the other side of the value stated in the H0 are inconceivable for any other reason other than chance!!
+A one-sided test is justifiable in this context because any values on the opposite side of the null hypothesis (H0) value would be inconceivable except by random chance.

-i.e., it's not really conceivable that daughters would resemble their fathers less than they resemble randomly chosen men.
+Specifically, it is implausible to imagine daughters resembling their fathers less than they would resemble randomly chosen men.